RetroGhostLabs/RetroGhostLabs/README.md

 # 👋 Hey, I’m Shaun

-Full-stack engineer focused on clean architecture, modern tooling, and building systems that scale — from dev automation to creative tools.
+Full-stack engineer & founder of RetroGhostLabs focused on clean architecture, modern tooling, and building systems that scale — from dev automation to creative tools.
+Building AI-powered apps, music tools, and productivity systems.
+Passionate about clean code, clever UX, and turning ideas into working products.

 ## 🧠 What I Do